fjfinch/monitormode/README.md

 # monitormode
-This rather short bash script helps putting a network interface into monitor mode. (and back into managed mode).
+This rather short bash script will put a network interface (WNIC) into monitor mode. (and back into managed mode).

 ## Context
-There is currently a pandemic going on, COVID-19.
-So while everyone inluding me is in quarantine, I just figured to use this isolated time to learn new things.
+There is (2020) currently a pandemic going on, COVID-19.
+So while everyone inluding me is in quarantine, I just figured I use this isolated time to learn new things.
-My goal was to learn shell scripting, and to start using Git and GitHub.
+My goal was to learn shell scripting, and to start using Git and GitHub for projects.

-This script was made because `sudo airmon-ng start <INTERFACE>` didn't work for my network adapter.
+This script is made because `sudo airmon-ng start <INTERFACE>` didn't work for my network adapter.
 And I wanted to do it myself.
 It's a plain easy script really..

-## How to
+## How to use?
-### Usage
 This script is made on/for (Debian) Kali Linux and makes use of `ip` and `iw`.
 Usage:
 ```bash
 (sudo) monitormode <interface> <mode>